LarsTjernstrom/Website/README.md

 Map rules support single wildcard URLs.
 If both **Url** and **Foreign url** contain a wildcard (`{?}`), the value at this place in the **Url** will be passed to the **Foreign url**.

 If a rule has no value in the **Url** column, it becomes a "catch-all" rule.
 This means that it is applied for any entry URL.

-### Presentation wrapping of Starcounter apps

-When the end user visits one of the wrapped URLs (or any URL, if there is a default template), the response from that URL is wrapped in our template.

-The view-model includes all of the sections and the filling responses from the mapped foreign URLs.

 ## Sample gateway config